- Pause points

 - Suggested activities

-- Ask the children to imagine that they are in an isolated farmhouse on a very wet and windy night, when two strange men coming knocking on their door asking for food and shelter.
+- Try asking the children to imagine that they are in an isolated farmhouse on a very wet and windy night, when two strange men coming knocking on their door asking for food and shelter.
 What would they do?

-- Review with the children what they have learnt about Zeus in the stories so far.
+- You could review with the children what they have learnt about Zeus in the stories so far.
 Tell them that in this story we find that, in addition to being god of the heavens, he is also the god of hospitality responsible for the protection of travellers and strangers.
-What would it have been like to travel in ancient Greece, when you could only travel overland on foot or horseback, when the roads were nothing more than rough tracks, when there were no inns or hotels?
-How would you have reacted if two strangers appeared at your door after dark on a very wet and windy night?
+What would it have been like to travel in ancient Greece, when you could only travel overland on foot or horseback, when the roads were nothing more than rough tracks, there were no hotels, and no police or hospitals to help you?

 1 min 25 sec: Every request was greeted with kicks and curses and insults.
 A hundred homes they visited.

 - Which gods have come down from Mount Olympos?
 (Zeus and Hermes.)